alabamenhu/Fluent/README.md

 to support.
 Because the `resources` directory in modules is not able to be queried for files available, I made the decision to have the programmer tell Fluent which languages are available.
-To enable a language, simply pass it or various to the `add-language` (single) or `add-languages` (convenience, calls `add-language` for each passed language) functions which takes *either* a LanguageTag *or* a Str representing a valid BCP47 language tag.
+To enable a language, simply pass it or various to the `add-localization-language` (single) or `add-localization-languages` (convenience, calls `add-localization-language` for each passed language) functions which take *either* a LanguageTag *or* a Str representing a valid BCP47 language tag.
 For the hypothetical module listed previously, we'd say:

-    Fluent.add-languages: 'ast', 'en', 'es-ES', 'es-MX', 'zh-Hant', 'zh-Hans';
+    add-localization-languages('ast', 'en', 'es-ES', 'es-MX', 'zh-Hant', 'zh-Hans');

 Once both languages and file paths have been loaded, only once there is a need for a language's localization files to be read will the `.ftl` be loaded and parsed.
 However, if you want the files to be read into memory immediately, you can use the `:!lazy` adverb:

-    Fluent.add-basepath: 'foo/', :!lazy; # FTL files for all enabled languages
+    add-localization-basepath('foo/') :!lazy; # FTL files for all enabled languages
                                               # will be loaded immediately, and will
                                               # load immediately for any languages
                                               # added in the future

-This option is best suited when precompilation is beneficial so that the FTL files will be loaded at compilation.
+This option is best suited when precompilation is beneficial so that the FTL files will be loaded once.

 To determine the best fit language, Fluent uses the match algorithm in the `Intl::BCP47` module on a *per message/term* basis.
 This means you can set a